 For something like roasted potatoes for pizza, the Chef's Mandoline allows you to quickly cut precise even slices that bake more evenly on the sheet pan.
 Then change the thickness setting and slice shallot rings just as rapidly.

-This roasted potato pizza draws topping inspiration from Cheeseboard Pizza – a Berkeley institution that serves only one pie choice per day – always seasonal, always vegetarian, always an epically long line.
-One of the most popular pies has roasted potatoes and rosemary oil.
+This roasted potato pizza draws topping inspiration from Cheeseboard Pizza - a Berkeley institution that serves only one pie choice per day - always seasonal, always vegetarian, always an epically long line worth the wait.
+One of my favorite pies has roasted potatoes and rosemary oil.

 What's more, in true How I Met Your Mother romance-style, Zoella loves olives, while Joey does not.
 Toddler friendship fate.